 Engagement: Best Practices

 You likely understand and encourage the value of your offer holders or admitted students connecting and getting to know each other one on one.
-But how can you increase visible engagement within your Community, in the public Groups that you have created for your cohort?
+But how can you increase visible engagement within your Community, in the public Spaces that you have created for your cohort?

 Never post for the sake of it.
 What value would a student find in what you are telling them?
 Ensure Updates, To-Do's, Polls, PDF docs, etc are impactful, action-oriented, and driven by student value.